neyssacadet/aws-saa-notes/S3/S3_Security.md

 ## Block Public Access Settings

 These settings provide additional protection to block public access to S3 buckets.
 In ideal circumstances, these settings wouldn’t even be needed because everyone would know how to configure their S3 buckets appropriately.
 These settings were added fairly recently, however, because this obviously hasn’t been the case historically with the many data leaks that have occurred through S3.

-###Powerups
+## Powerups
-resource VS identity policies (mostly preference) Identity policies --> granting or denying permissions across AWS account, controlling different resources, not all services support resource policies, preference for IAM
+resource VS identity policies (mostly preference) Identity policies --> granting or denying permissions across AWS account, controlling different resources, not all services support resource policies, preference for IAM resource policies --> everybody accessing 1 service, anonymous identies, external.
+Who can access that resource.
+Allo/Deny same or different accounts.
+More flexible.
+Allow/deny anonymous principals.
+Presenece of a explicit principal component
-Bucket or resource if for a specific product. resource policies --> everybody accessing 1 service, anonymous identies, external ACL --> never use unless you must.
+ACL --> never use unless you must.
 Pretty certain that you do not need anything else.